Podcast & Blog

 From Trauma to True Love is more than just a podcast; it stands as a sanctuary of support, guidance, and hope for those touched by the shadows of this deeply sensitive and impactful issue including individuals on all sides of the healing process.
 It serves as a beacon, providing a roadmap for resilience and the journey to reclaim one’s life after such profoundly impactful experiences.
 Join me in this transformative journey toward reclaiming lives together.

-Take a look at our recommended reading list for the best books on personal growth, child behavior, and emotional healing.
+Take a look at my recommended reading list for the best books on personal growth, child behavior, and emotional healing.
 You can also check out The Freedom Project, a heart-led initiative that’s all about bringing people together to evolve beyond the impact of childhood sexual abuse.
-Tune in to our Courageous Conversations Podcast as we foster deeper connections and understanding through candid dialogue.

 Categories